berryamin/Python/Python-3/Doc/library/subprocess.rst

       a pipe such that it blocks waiting for the OS pipe buffer to accept more data.
 Use :meth:`communicate` to avoid that.

+   .. versionchanged:: 3.3
+      *timeout* was added.

-.. method:: Popen.communicate(input=None)
+.. method:: Popen.communicate(input=None, timeout=None)

    Interact with process: Send data to stdin.
 Read data from stdout and stderr, until end-of-file is reached.
 Wait for process to terminate.
-The optional *input* argument should be a byte string to be sent to the child process, or ``None``, if no data should be sent to the child.
+The optional *input* argument should be data to be sent to the child process, or ``None``, if no data should be sent to the child.
+The type of *input* must be bytes or, if *universal_newlines* was ``True``, a string.

    :meth:`communicate` returns a tuple ``(stdoutdata, stderrdata)``.